- November 2, 2021

 Often PTZ cameras are used to watch outdoor areas, but when applied to large areas, a PTZ camera’s narrow field of view relative to the wide areas under surveillance almost guarantees that events will go unnoticed.
 Trying to manually steer PTZs over outdoor areas is like trying to find a needle in a haystack.

 This powerful capability is shown in the video below.
-The intruder is detected at distance by the thermal camera (at left), which automatically zooms and follows the target for up-close detail (at right).
+The intruder is detected at distance by the dual-sensor SightSensor camera (at left), which direct the SightTracker PTZ to automatically zoom, classify and track the target for up-close detail (at right).

 Good decisions depend on accurate detection, and the impact of an event unfolding is directly proportional to a security department’s ability to intercept it quickly.
 Every second counts.
 Using cameras that are geo-registered to the scene adds a valuable tool to enable comprehensive security throughout a facility, and provides: